deathworlders/online/content/books/deathworlders/chapter-25-where-we-stand.md

 The problem with the Dominion’s general-purpose shuttle was that it looked, and flew, like a lead brick minus the *actual* lead brick’s lustre and frisson of danger.
 It was just a silvery grey cuboid with a window at one end and a ramp at the other.

-It was also so large that it filled almost half *Caledonia*’s prep and flight deck.
+It was also so large that it filled almost half *Caledonia’s* prep and flight deck.
 It was, after all, designed to be able to carry a Guvnurag or two.
 Humans could rattle around inside it like lottery balls.

 Sikes in particular loathed it, and every time he laid eyes on it he did the same thing: He sighed and asked “When in the shit are we gonna get something human-built?”